Cray-HPE/docs-csm/operations/multi-tenancy/Create_a_Tenant.md

         - x3000c0s32b0n0
     ```

+**IMPORTANT** In order to keep nodes for different tenants separate, `enforceexclusivehsmgroups` must be set to true,
+and `hsmgrouplabel` must be set to a unique label for the tenant.
+Without these, it is possible for tenants to share nodes, which
+is not supported.

 ## Apply the TAPMS CR

 - (`ncn-mw#`) Once the CR has been crafted for the tenant, the following command will begin the provisioning of the tenant: